MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 #### Task 5 - Access data with Key Vault secret with PowerShell

-1. In the lab virtual machine, open PowerShell.
+1. In the virtual machine created earlier in the lab, sign in and open **PowerShell**.

 1. In PowerShell, invoke the web request on the tenant to get the token for the local host in the specific port for the VM.